 NAD C 538 Compact Disc Player Reviewed

 Reading Time: 6 minutes

 NAD is a company with a long-standing history (50 years, in fact) of making great products.
 The NAD C 538 (buy at Crutchfield) is a great example of what the company does so well, as it’s a straightforward entry-level Compact Disc player that does exactly what you would expect of it at a very reasonable price of just $399.
 It supports CD-Rs, CD-RWs, and discs with MP3 and WMA files on them, but the key here is that they have to be on an actual, physical disc.
-NAD is using a Wolfson 24-bit/192KHz DAC chip to send the signal out to your stereo preamp or integrated amp, but it also has digital outputs if you would prefer to use this CD player as more of a CD transport.
+NAD is using a Wolfson 24-bit/192KHz DAC chip to send the signal out to your stereo preamp or integrated amp, but it also has digital outputs if you would prefer to use this CD player as more of an audiophile CD transport

+NAD C 538 Compact Disc Player Reviewed